-Editors plan, commission, evaluate, select, edit and organise material for publication in books, magazines, newspapers, videos or online, and oversee its production.
+Editors plan, commission, evaluate, select, edit and organise material for publication online or in books, magazines, and newspapers.
 They may also manage editorial staff.

 Senior editors usually earn

 Source: Publishers' Association of New Zealand and Whitireia New Zealand, 2018.

 Pay for editors varies depending on experience and the type of work they do.

 - Editorial assistants usually start on the minimum wage.

 - Editors with one to three years' experience usually earn between $47,000 and $60,000.